 About the Author

-New York Times bestselling author Craig Groeschel is the founding and senior pastor of Life.Church, an innovative church meeting in multiple locations around the United States and one of the largest churches in the world.
-He is the author of several books and hosts the Craig Groeschel Leadership Podcast.
+New York Times bestselling author Craig Groeschel is the founding and senior pastor of Life.Church, which created the free YouVersion Bible App and is one of the largest churches in the world.
+He has written more than fifteen books and hosts the Craig Groeschel Leadership Podcast.
 He is the Summit Champion for the Global Leadership Network, which reaches hundreds of thousands of leaders around the world annually.
 Craig and his wife, Amy, live in Oklahoma.
-Visit www.craiggroeschel.com to connect with Craig.
+Connect with Craig at www.craiggroeschel.com.